JetBrains/ideavim/README.md

 ### Undo/Redo

-The IdeaVim plugin uses the undo/redo functionality of the IntelliJ platform, so the behavior of the `u` and `<C-R>` commands may differ from the original Vim.
+The IdeaVim plugin uses the undo/redo functionality of the IntelliJ Platform, so the behavior of the `u` and `<C-R>` commands may differ from the original Vim.
 Vim compatibility of undo/redo may be improved in future releases.